-Both yourself and your horse have what is called a centre of gravity (CoG).
+Both yourself and your horse have a centre of gravity (CoG).
+This means that if you were made of cardboard and someone stuck a pin in you at that point, they would be able to spin you around easily!
 The CoG of an average human is around their navel.
-This means that if you were made of cardboard and someone stuck a pin in you at that point they would be able to spin you around easily!

-It is the centre of your weight mass if you like...
+You riding CoG is the centre of your weight mass if you like

-Your CoG differs slightly depending on your body type, and a female’s CoG tends to be lower than a male’s due to the upper body tending to be proportionately shorter in a female with more weight tending to be carried in the hips and thighs, so, a typically shaped female with hips wider than her shoulders will naturally have a LOW CoG (which is a plus point).
-If she also has a large chest then that negates some of the benefits.
+Your CoG differs slightly depending on your body type and gender (in most cases).
+A female’s CoG tends to be lower than a male’s because the upper body tends to be proportionately shorter, with more weight carried in the hips and thighs.
+A typically shaped female with hips wider than her shoulders will naturally have a LOW CoG (which is a plus point).
+If she also has a large chest that negates some of the benefits.

-A typically shaped male with shoulders wider than his hips will naturally have a higher CoG (which is a disadvantage).
+A typically shaped male with shoulders wider than his hips will naturally have a higher CoG (a disadvantage).